Continuing Education Activity

-It is worth to know that malignant diseases are not associated with IMD, but the recommendations state to revaccinate any previously immunized children after hematopoietic stem cell transplant (HSCT).
+It is worth knowing that malignant diseases are not associated with IMD, but the recommendations state to revaccinate any previously immunized children after hematopoietic stem cell transplant (HSCT).

 Most recently, investigations regarding the safety and immunogenicity of the intradermal administration of meningococcal vaccines are in progress.
 As the skin (dermis) contains a much higher density of antigen-presenting cells (dendritic cells) than in muscles and subcutaneous regions, that would be sufficient to achieve an effective protective immune response.
-Since the lymphatic skin system is extensively prepared and drained into several plexus systems that make the transportation of these presenting dendritic cells very efficient.
-As a consequence, the patient will need a lower dose of the vaccine to have the same immunogenic response.
+Since the lymphatic skin system is extensively prepared and drained into several plexus systems, it makes the transportation of these presenting dendritic cells very efficient.
+Consequently, the patient will need a lower dose of the vaccine to have the same immunogenic response.

-Unusually, administration errors could occur due to the unfamiliarity of health care providers with the new vaccines and their requirements for appropriate use.
+Unusually, administration errors could occur due to healthcare providers' unfamiliarity with the new vaccines and their requirements for appropriate use.
 These errors rarely cause a serious safety problem.
-Additional vaccine doses may be needed as the patient may remain unprotected in some situations, which may lead to a local adverse reaction, additional cost, and loss of trust of the health care provider.
+Additional vaccine doses may be necessary as the patient may remain unprotected in some situations, potentially leading to a local adverse reaction, additional cost, and loss of trust of the health care provider.

-According to these trials and international reporting systems like the Vaccine Adverse Event Reporting System, the Centers for Disease Control and Prevention, as well as the Food and Drug Administration, no significant adverse reactions have been reported.
-Most of the adverse events were typically mild and related to injection site administration, like erythema, swelling, and tenderness.
-Post-vaccination headache, dizziness, and fever have also reported but in a less frequent manner.
+According to these trials and international reporting systems like the Vaccine Adverse Event Reporting System, the Centers for Disease Control and Prevention, and the Food and Drug Administration, no significant adverse reactions have been reported.
+Most adverse events were typically mild and related to injection site administration, like erythema, swelling, and tenderness.
+Post-vaccination headache, dizziness, and fever have also been reported but less frequently.
 Syncope has also been reported, especially in adolescents.

 In some studies, the administration of multiple vaccine doses didn't increase reactogenicity, but the incidence of fever (not the grade of fever itself) was higher when the vaccine was given concomitantly with another vaccine.

 Like other vaccines, the contraindications to the meningococcal vaccine include individuals with severe allergic reactions to any component of the vaccine.
-Vaccines containing diphtheria or tetanus toxoids are contraindicated in patients who are known to have severe allergic reactions to vaccines that contain these toxoids (ex.
+Vaccines containing diphtheria or tetanus toxoids are contraindicated in patients known to have severe allergic reactions to vaccines containing these toxoids (ex.
 MenACWY-TT conjugated to tetanus toxoid, MenACWY-DT conjugated to diphtheria toxoid, and MenACWY-CRM conjugated to the nontoxic mutant of diphtheria toxin).

-Currently, available licensed vaccines have an inactivated antigen, which makes them safe in patients with immune deficiency, but the response to the meningococcal vaccine will be suboptimal so that additional doses may be needed.
+Currently, available licensed vaccines have an inactivated antigen, making them safe in patients with immune deficiency, but the response to the meningococcal vaccine will be suboptimal so that additional doses may be necessary.